ad4rsh2701/RiRi/.notes/optimisation_choices/string_view over string.md

 > Due to this, storing `std::string_view` is also very risky, as it depends directly on the lifetime of the object it points to, so ensure that you store the object directly rather than a `std::string_view` pointer to that object.

 Here, a couple of points you can keep in mind while using `std::string_view`:
-1. It is totally okay to pass a `std::string_view` parameter through a function, as long as you are NOT STORING (unless you are absolutely sure you want to).
+1. It is totally okay to pass a `std::string_view` parameter through a function, as long as you are NOT STORING IT (unless you are absolutely sure you want to).

-2. It is not necessary to pass a `std::string_view` as reference, or more sternly, **I do not recommend passing a `std::string_view` type parameter as a reference to a function**, since it is already a pointer, you are wasting your processes creating another pointer to it.
+2. It is not necessary to pass a `std::string_view` as **reference**, or more sternly, **I do not recommend passing a `std::string_view` type parameter as a reference to a function**, since it is already a pointer, you are wasting your processes creating another pointer to it.

-3. A `std::string_view` pointer/object lives as long as the function's execution if it is passed to or defined in a function.
+3. A `std::string_view` pointer/object lives as long as the function's execution frame, if it is passed to or defined in a function.

 4. Returning a `std::string_view` pointer/object is not *impossible*, you may return it, as long as you instantly use it and not store it.